ramezian1/ramezian1.github.io/README.md

 ## About Me

-I'm a dedicated and enthusiastic coder with a keen interest in web development and data structures using Python and Java.
+My name is Robert Mezian, and I'm a dedicated and enthusiastic coder with a keen interest in web development and data structures using Python and Java.
 I enjoy tackling challenging problems and creating innovative solutions through code.
+Python Automation and Java object orientations are a few of my favorite projects to work on.
+With over 3 years of experience, I have managed to code various programs for different tasks to create something new and efficient for programming.

 ## 📒 Projects